 A powerful neural simulator

 Over the years, GENESIS has emerged as a powerful large-scale neural simulator.
 Although GENESIS 2.3 was intended to be a final release of the GENESIS 2 series, it has continued to evolve with modifications needed to efficiently implement synaptic plasticity in large networks and many contributions from users.
-This has led to a new November 2014 GENESIS 2.4 release, which is incorporated in this month’s EFY Plus DVD.
-In order to address issues like difficulty in adding more modern Java based graphical interfaces, alternate script parsers and interfacing via the World Wide Web, GENESIS 3 is also being developed in parallel.
+In order to address issues like difficulty in adding more modern Java-based graphical interfaces, alternate script parsers and interfacing via the World Wide Web, GENESIS 3 is also being developed in parallel.

 The author worked at EFY till recently